-So far we have looked only at clauses with very simple expressions.
-There are a number of ways to modify expressions to make them more specific.
+Thus far, we have only looked at clauses with very simple expressions.
+However, there are a number of ways in which you can modify your expressions to make them more specific.

-By default, expressions are referring to daily data, but it is relatively simple to change an expression to use weekly or monthly data instead.
-Just add the word 'weekly' or 'monthly' in front of the expression.
+By default, expressions refer to daily data, but it is relatively simple to change an expression to use weekly or monthly data instead.
+Simply add the word “weekly” or “monthly” to the front of the the expression.
 For example:

 [weekly MACD Line(12,26,9) x 0] [monthly RSI(14) > 0] [daily close > weekly close]

 Note that you can even mix and match date periods within a single clause, as in the third example above.

 In addition to changing the date offset for the entire scan with the Starting Date Adjuster, you can also change the date offset for individual expressions by adding a date modifier at the beginning of the expression.

 By default, today's data is used, but you can use any of the following modifiers:

 today's yesterday's n days ago (e.g. 3 days ago) this week's last week's n weeks ago (e.g. 2 weeks ago) this month's last month's n months ago (e.g. 4 months ago)

 These date modifiers refer to trading days, not calendar days, so a clause with a “5 days ago” modifier is looking at data from 5 trading days earlier (typically equivalent to one week ago).